TefiC/Baking-App-Project-3-Udacity/README.markdown

 ---

-####Widget
+#### Widget

 ----

 - The user can add a widget to the homescreen that will display the recipe's name, image, servings and a scrollable list of ingredients with their quantity and units.

-- The user can select a recipe to display on a widget by cling on the overflow menu at the top right corner of the screen and checking the "Add to widget" option.
+- The user can select a recipe to display on a widget by clicking on the overflow menu at the top right corner of the screen and checking the "Add to widget" option.

 - The user can toggle between an empty widget and a recipe to be displayed on the home screen widget.